 5 Reasons to Visit Bosco di Sant’Antonio

-- Since 1992 it has been part of the Majella National Park – Over 2,100 plant species have been registered in the park, representing approximately one third of all Italian flora; Inside the park there are seven state nature reserves and some assets of interest. cultural, among the most relevant in Abruzzo.
+- Since 1992 it has been part of the Majella National Park – Over 2,100 plant species have been registered in the park, representing approximately one-third of all Italian flora; Inside the park, there are seven state nature reserves and some assets of interest. cultural, among the most relevant in Abruzzo.

 - Look out for the centenary beech which is aged between 250/300 years old and stands 15 meters tall with a trunk circumference of about 540 cm.

-- If you’re lucky and a botany fan you may spot some of protected park and rare herbaceous species including the Greater Gentian (Genziana lutea), the Peony (Peonia officinalis), Stellina odorosa (Galium odoratum), Strawberry Grass (Sanicula europaea), Hellebore (Helleborus foetidus) and Epipactis purpurata orchids.
+- If you’re lucky and a botany fan you may spot some protected park and rare herbaceous species including the Greater Gentian (Genziana lutea), the Peony (Peonia officinalis), Stellina odorosa (Galium odoratum), Strawberry Grass (Sanicula europaea), Hellebore (Helleborus foetidus) and Epipactis purpurata orchids.

 Bosco di Sant’Antonio Family Walk & Picnic

 Starting from the square of Bosco di Sant’Antonio piazza, you go for a few meters inside the fence and turn right along the path that enters the beech forest for about 800 m.
-Then then curves left and walking 700 m on this flat path will bring you to the hermitage of Sant’Antonio.
+This then curves left and walking 700 m on this flat path will bring you to the hermitage of Sant’Antonio.
 Continue on the path to the left, you will return to the woods and your starting point.

 Snowshoe & Nordic Ski-ing